623637719/The-Democratization-of-AI/2.Deep learning/Backward Propagation/Readme.md

 - The core idea is to use the chain rule from calculus to efficiently compute these gradients.
 By knowing the gradients, we can then update the network parameters in the direction that decreases the loss function.

+### Learning rate

+This parameter which is pre-defined is multiplied with the gradient calculated to change the specific hyperparameter

+For example:

+                weight_1 = weight_1 - weight_1_gradient * learning rate

 ### Simple method（Numerical）([with code example](https://github.com/623637719/The-Democratization-of-AI/blob/main/2.Deep%20learning/Backward%20Propagation/with%20code/Readme.md))

 We are initialising a Neuro Network with two input neurons, 1 hidden layer of two neurons, and 1 output neuron.